2021 Iowa pheasant hunting season was best in over a decade - NewsBreak

 IOWA – Pheasant hunters in Iowa were a happy bunch in 2021, thanks to the best hunting in more than a decade.

 The Iowa Department of Natural Resources said survey results confirmed 375,000 roosters were taken by hunters in Iowa in 2021.
-That’s the highest number seen since 2008.Big Creek Marina adds surcharges for rentals due to high gas prices
+That’s the highest number seen since 2008.Reynolds expands deer hunting with semi-automatic rifles

 “We had a slight increase in the number of hunters, but a 25 percent increase in the harvest, which tells me that the birds were there and hunters did really well,” said Todd Bogenschutz, upland wildlife research biologist with the Iowa DNR.